exercism/v3/languages/ruby/exercises/concept/instance-variables/.docs/introduction.md

 favorite_color = nil
 ```

-Ruby gives any undefined instance variable the default value of `nil` when it is accessed before being set.
+Ruby gives any instance variable the default value of `nil` when it is first encountered, until it is set otherwise.

 [nil-dictionary]: https://www.merriam-webster.com/dictionary/nil